 Equipment Disposal and Drive Sanitization

-When user devices are replaced with new equipment or deemed not repairable, the former device will be put on an ITS shelf for a 30-day hold prior to equipment disposal.
+Replaced or unrepairable devices will be held for a 30-day hold prior to equipment disposal..
 The 30-day hold should give the user ample time to discern if they are able to access all of their data from OneDrive.
 It is the responsibility of the user to contact ITS about missing data files prior the end of that 30 day period.
 After 30 days, ITS will perform a secure data wipe of the drive prior to putting into surplus or recycling.

 No data is recoverable once a secure data wipe is performed!